 Handicrafts and small businesses:

-making and selling items like handmade paper, bricks, or other products can be a significant source of income for individuals and communities.
+making and selling items like handmade paper, slippers, handbags, bricks, or other products can be a significant source of income for vulnerable individuals and communities.

 Wage labor:

-working for others, whether in agriculture, construction, or other sectors, is a common livelihood strategy, especially for those with limited assets or skills.
+working for others, whether in agriculture, construction, or other informal sectors, is a common livelihood strategy, especially for those illiterates, lacking skills or with limited access to assets.

 Resource management: